 The CompTIA Community.
 At CCF, we announced our intention to realign under the umbrella of CompTIA Community to a regional structure with thriving communities in North America, the UK & Ireland, Benelux and ANZ.
 Within these regional communities, we established tech-focused committees in areas such as managed services, cybersecurity, emerging technology and diversity.
 As the industry changes, this new structure enables us to stand up new committees or sunset any that are no longer needed.
 It allows for a more agile and sustainable format to ensure we are meeting the needs of our members.
 We also introduced a new global task force to ensure that knowledge and best practices from one region are quickly and accurately shared with other regions so that every member can benefit from the successes of our global membership.
 I am thankful to our members for how quickly they rallied around this new structure and stepped up to make sure this realignment delivers the benefits we know it will.

-Project Agora.
-At this year’s ChannelCon, CompTIA CEO Todd Thibodeaux introduced Project Agora.
-Agora being the Greek word for marketplace.
+New Tech Job Initiative.
+At this year’s ChannelCon, CompTIA CEO Todd Thibodeaux introduced a new initiative to attract new tech workers.
 CompTIA intends to be the most respected marketplace in the world for all things related to technology careers and businesses.
 Simply stated, we need to fight for more tech workers.
 Tech ranks poorly among careers that people consider whether they are new to the job market or looking to change careers.
 We believe we can change that, and CompTIA is undertaking a bold set of initiatives to do so.
 We want to make it easier for our members to find the skilled resources they need, and we can only do that if we get more people interested in tech careers.
 I am so thankful to be part of an organization that thinks outside the box and is willing to do what is needed to make this industry the best it can be.

 Improving Our Collective Cybersecurity Resilience.
 Building on the success of the CompTIA ISAO, we have invested in a dedicated cybersecurity programs team to focus on helping our members improve their cybersecurity resilience as well as that of their customers.
 We have introduced several new integrations to the CompTIA ISAO and made it a free benefit for all our MSP members.
 There’s no reason not to be engaged in the CompTIA ISAO.
 This team also released several new whitepapers to help MSPs implement the right cybersecurity best practices in their businesses.
 There will be more announcements from this team before the end of the year, so stay tuned for more benefits to help.
 My thanks go out to all the members who have actively engaged in the CompTIA ISAO this year.
 Make it your New Years’ resolution to get engaged if you haven’t yet.